 – Isaiah 19:5-7 (JLV)

 The ‘they’ in this verse is not described.
-But, it does not appear from the original Hebrew that this is a natural occurrence.
+But, it does not appear that – when reading the original Hebrew – this is a natural occurrence.
 Someone takes action to diminish (make thin) and ruin the Nile river.
 The only thing that I can think of that would cause this, is a really big dam.

 Like this one: